IsaacTalb/Techno-World/README.md

-# 📰 News Website with NewsAPI Integration
+# 📰 Techno-World News Website with NewsAPI Integration

 This is a dynamic and responsive news website that uses the **NewsAPI** to fetch and display the latest news headlines.
 The backend is built using **Node.js** and **Express**, while the frontend uses **HTML**, **JavaScript**, and **Tailwind CSS** for a sleek and modern design.